 Current Status of Sale of High-Proof Grain Alcoholic Beverages

-Ten states regulate the sale of high-proof grain alcoholic beverages through statute, regulation, or written policy (Exhibit 2.20).
+As of January 1, 2023, ten states regulate the sale of high-proof grain alcoholic beverages through statute, regulation, or written policy (Exhibit 2.20).
 Six of these are license states.
 The other four are control states.
-Two of the 10 states offer exceptions to the restrictions.